AlgoritmiNarvik/How-to-Start-a-Project-and-Project-Ideas/README.md

 ## About Algoritmi Club

 Algoritmi is a student-driven club at UiT Narvik, focused on programming, AI, and technology innovation.
-We meet every Thursday at 5 PM in room E1600.
+## **We meet every Thursday at 5 PM in room E1600**.
 Our goal is to create a collaborative environment where students can develop their skills, work on real-world projects, and build a strong professional network.

 ## How to Start a Project